Digital-Innovation-Lab/prospect/README.md

 * Requires PHP 5.4 or later.
 * WordPress 4.2 or higher recommended to ensure UTF-8 handled properly.
 * MySQL 5.5.14 or higher recommended to ensure UTF-8 handled properly.
-* HTML output uses FlexBox CSS styles, so up-to-date browser required.
+* HTML relies on FlexBox CSS styles, so up-to-date browser required.

 ## License